-Students in grades three through eight who participate in the Jon Peterson Scholarship are required by state law to participate in state proficiency tests each year.
+Students in grades three through eight who participate in the Jon Peterson Scholarship are required by state law to participate in state proficiency tests each year in the areas of reading and math.
+Grades five and eight are also required to take a science assessment.
+The Peterson office accepts the Iowa Assessments for the reading and math requirement, but mandates the Ohio State assessment for science.
+All testing is completed at school during the school day, generally on a similar schedule to the student's peers.
 The schedule for testing is developed cooperatively with a child's teachers to minimize impact on the child's education.
+Failure to complete the mandated test will result in a child's scholarship status to be non-renewed.